Skip to main content Link Search Menu Expand Document (external link)

 Detailed Learning Objectives

-• Learn how combinational logic devices synthesize logic to produce specific outputs based on given inputs, adhering to functional specifications or truth tables.
+• Explain how combinational logic devices synthesize logic to produce specific outputs based on given inputs, adhering to functional specifications or truth tables.

-• Explore how functional specifications are expressed through truth tables for different logic gates like NAND and AND.
+• Explain how functional specifications are expressed through truth tables for different logic gates like NAND and AND.

-• Understand the concept of multi-input gates and recognize the computational possibilities and limitations of different gate types.
+• Explain the concept of multi-input gates and recognize the computational possibilities and limitations of different gate types.

-• Comprehend that the number of possible logic gates increases exponentially with the number of inputs.
+• Justify how the number of possible logic gates increases exponentially with the number of inputs.

-• Learn to convert truth tables into Boolean expressions using the sum of products method.
+• Compute Boolean expressions from given truth tables using the sum of products method.

-• Understand the process of creating combinational logic expressions that align with specified truth tables.
+• Explain the process of creating combinational logic expressions that align with specified truth tables using SoP.

-• Master the use of basic logic gates (INV, AND, OR) to synthesize any given Boolean expression.
+• Syntheize any given Boolean expression with the use of basic logic gates (INV, AND, OR, XOR).

-• Explore straightforward logic synthesis to build complex combinational devices from basic components.
+• Apply straightforward logic synthesis to build complex combinational devices from basic components.

 5. Utilize Boolean Algebra for Logic Minimization: